 When I lived in another, less rural town I would get a call very early in the morning but where I live now I got called a little after 7 am.
 You should have the brooder set up and heated when you go to get the chicks.

-Knowing when you’re chicks are coming in should give you plenty of time to prepare, if you impulse by them at the feed store because you made the mistake of going in to TSC with your kids during chick days
+Knowing when your chicks are coming in should give you plenty of time to prepare, if you impulse by them at the feed store because you made the mistake of going into TSC with your kids during chick days

 never happened to me ever… Then you’ll need to get everything together much faster.

-I use a large black 110 gallon livestock tank for my chicks.
-It’s big enough to hold a decent number of chicks, it’s sturdy enough to last forever and it’s easy to clean.
+I use a large black 110-gallon livestock tank for my chicks.
+It’s big enough to hold a decent number of chicks, it’s sturdy enough to last forever and they’re easy to clean.

-It also makes it really freaking hard to take pictures… It’s a pain to take off right now because the light runs through it so I’m sorry.
-Bad blogger.
+It also makes it really hard to take pictures… It’s a pain to take off right now because the light runs through it so I’m sorry for that.